King and Bear - WORLD GOLF VILLAGE (904-940-6100)

 hole shortens, but the approach must carry the hazard.

-rock retainer wall along the front and right side of a peninsula green.
-The long par four 16th is lined with Loblolly pines and plays to a huge green that
+along the front and right side of a peninsula green.
+The long par four 16th is lined with Loblolly pines and plays to a huge green that slopes off

-slopes off immediately behind.
+immediately behind.
 Par is a great score here.
 Number 17 also plays to a tight fairway, this time lined with mature oaks.
-This green complex
+This green complex features a triad

 After numerous rounds in various sections of Florida - we were all hard pressed to name a course that we enjoyed more than the KING & BEAR.
 This is a